hightail/wilson-api/concepts/routing/routing.md

 The **preload** property allows designated route content to be pre-loaded in order to improve user experience.
 If preload is enabled for a route, it's content will be fetched after the first $locationChangeSuccess event is fired when the app is loaded.
-All component js, markup and styles will be loaded silently loaded behind the scenes so that when those routes are eventually navigated to they will already be cached and can be fulfilled immediately.
+All component js, markup and styles will be loaded silently behind the scenes so that when those routes are eventually navigated to they will already be cached and can be fulfilled immediately.

 The **options** property provides a blank canvas for applications to build intricate routing functionality.
-Using these properties in conjunction with the IRouteService interface, developers can create new routing constructs as they desire.
+Using these properties in conjunction with a custom router, developers can create new routing constructs as they desire.

 # Implementing a custom router